How to Use advanced ACL Concepts

 - Object-Scope: This was the scope solely used in the previous chapter, and it only applies to one specific object.

 Sometimes, you will find the need to apply an ACE only to a specific field of the object.
-Let's say you want the ID only to be viewable by an administrator, but not by your customer service.
+Suppose you want the ID only to be viewable by an administrator, but not by your customer service.
 To solve this common problem, two more sub-scopes have been added:

 - Class-Field-Scope: These entries apply to all objects with the same class, but only to a specific field of the objects.